Nihhiu/Dangandle/README.md

 ---

 ## Running the Game

+Install one of the `releases` or download the source code and do the following:

 1. Make sure you have Python 3 installed.
-2. Run the game from the `src` directory:
+2. Run the game:
    ```
    python main.py
    ```